-Using the average number of calls in the Comparable Areas, the number of calls anticipated for the Annexation Area is 0.5, rounded up to one call.
+Using the average number of calls in the Comparable Areas, the number of calls anticipated for the Annexation Area is 16.

 The Police Department estimates that each call uses approximately 35 minutes of an officer's time.
-Therefore, the total additional time needed to respond to calls from the Annexation Area is 35 minutes, or .58 hours.
+Therefore, the total additional time needed to respond to calls from the Annexation Area is 560 minutes, or 9.3 hours.

 The additional time needed for calls from the Annexation Area can be provided for in any one of 3 ways.
 The time could be subtracted from pro-active patrol.
 Since the City has as a priority that pro-active patrol time not be reduced, that option is not included in this Plan.
 The second option would be to hire an additional officer.
 This option is not warranted because the time needed is less than 1 day of work, assuming an 8 hour day.
 This Plan does include the third option, which is to provide funds for overtime.
 According to the Fraternal Order of Police (FOP) contract in effect with the City, overtime must be assigned at a minimum of one hour increments.
-The overtime pay rate in the FOP contract for 1993 is \$17 per hour.
-Additional funds of \$17 (\$17 X 1 hours) for officer overtime are included for the Annexation Area.
+The overtime pay rate in the FOP contract is \$18 per hour.
+Additional funds of \$180 (\$18 X 10 hours) for officer overtime are included for the Annexation Area.